Psychoanalytic-Electronic-Publishing/OpenPubArchive-Content-Server/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+We use [SemVer](http://semver.org/) standards for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Neil R. Shapiro** - *Initial work* - [Scilab Inc.](https://github.com/nrshapiro)

-See also the list of [contributors](https://github.com/nrshapiro/openpubarchive/contributors) who participated in this project.
+Future: See also the list of [contributors](https://github.com/nrshapiro/openpubarchive/contributors) who participated in this project.

 ## License